7 innovative solutions for restoring the Great Barrier Reef

 Understanding corals

-What makes corals so unique is their ability to secrete hard, protective skeletons made of calcium carbonate - the same material used by other marine organisms like mollusks to build their shells.
-This rigid external structure not only shields the delicate polyp bodies, but also allows certain species of coral to construct the sprawling underwater formations that we call coral reefs, which provide critical habitats and shelter for millions of other marine species.
+What makes corals so unique is their ability to secrete hard, protective skeletons made of calcium carbonate - the same material used by other marine organisms like molluscs to build their shells.
+This rigid external structure not only shields the delicate polyp bodies, but also allows certain species of coral to construct the sprawling underwater formations that we call coral reefs.
+These, in turn, provide critical habitats and shelter for millions of other marine species.

 Great Barrier Reef restoration projects